Deepika-Prabhakaran/Smart-certify/README.md

-# Genesis Certify - Certificate Automation System
+# Smart Certify - Certificate Automation System

 A modern web application for automating academic certificate generation and management with digital signatures and official seals.